szouki/ace/README.md

 * Unnecessary limits and truncation logic added without justification which caused problems in experimentation.
 * Incorrect license specification in the documentation, even though the license doc is in the root path of the project.

 These issues underscore the importance of human oversight when working with AI-generated code, even with state-of-the-art models.
+It is also questionable how much more productive I was with the help of cursor, as compared to me writing the codebase with small to little AI involvement, considering how much code I had to re-write.
+In my opinion, it was probably 25-50% faster vs coding without any llm help, which is still a decent improvement.
 ## Citation

 This implementation is based on the paper: